Legal Advice On Discipline And Leaves

 Employers often have misconceptions about the nature and extent of various types of leaves of absence required by law.
 Several state and federal laws may or may not apply to your situation, including the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and the California Family Rights Act (CFRA) and Fair Employment and Housing Act (FEHA).
 Many employees believe that they have an unqualified right to a leave of absence under these laws.
 For smaller businesses, however, some or all of these may not apply.

 We can provide your business with seasoned advice on managing leaves of absence.
 Do not rely on conflicting information available on the internet.
-We have helped numerous small businesses such as restaurants, medical and dental practices, and real estate offices deal with these issues to avoid expensive litigation.
+We have helped numerous small businesses throughout Southern California such as restaurants, medical and dental practices, and real estate offices deal with these issues to avoid expensive litigation.

 Call For More Information